hacspec/hax/examples/proverif-psk/Readme.md

 responder protocol logic.

 A handwritten ProVerif model of this protocol is included in `psk.pv` for comparison.

+### On the use of `proverif::replace()`
+Since ProVerif operates in a symbolic world, certain operations have to be represented abstractly, in in symbolic terms.
+In this case, we give symbolic replacements for serialization and deserialization, as well as cryptographic operations such as encryption and decryption.
+They are thus treated as ideal implementations of their respective functionality in ProVerif's analysis of the protocol.
+To obtain assurance that these operations are correct and implemented securely, one of hax' other backends can be used.

 ## Extracting into ProVerif
 To obtain a ProVerif model of the protocol logic functions, run